 Flying a private airplane or a helicopter can often be a once-in-a-lifetime experience.
-With prices of business aviation services approaching those of domestic first-class flights, it’s worth reviewing how does the airplane certification impact the safety procedures of the domestic operators.
+With the price of business aviation services approaching those of domestic first-class flights, it’s worth reviewing just how airplane certification impacts the safety procedures of domestic operators.

-Contrary to commercial aviation, of which the main objective is transporting passengers (or multiple loads of cargo), general aviation serves a multitude of functions, not limited to passenger transport only.
-One of such applications are, the so called, “Special Purpose Operations”, including agricultural spraying or aerial surveying.
+Contrary to commercial aviation, which holds the main objective of transporting passengers (or multiple loads of cargo), general aviation serves a multitude of functions, not solely limited to passenger transport.
+One such application is the so called “Special Purpose Operations”, including agricultural spraying or aerial surveying.
 Executive aviation services, too, have their separate sub-categories and can be generally classified into Private (governed by FAR Part 91 regulation) and Charter (certified under FAR Part 135).

 Let’s take a closer look at each of the options above.
-But before that, please be informed that the regulations we will elaborate on are fairly homogenous across all countries, including the US, Brazil, Mexico, and Canada, i.e. Top 4 markets in the business aviation segment.
-As long as your local regulatory body is a member of the The International Business Aviation Council (IBAC), there is a high chance that the same rules apply to your domestic executive aviation services.
+But before that, please be informed that the regulations we will elaborate on are fairly homogeneous across all countries, including the US, Brazil, Mexico, and Canada, i.e. the Top 4 markets in the business aviation segment.
+As long as your local regulatory body is a member of the International Business Aviation Council (IBAC), there is a high chance that the same rules apply to your domestic executive aviation services as well.

 Private Aviation Services (Part 91)